LinusNEP/SIL/README.md

     aliases: ["lounge", "sitting area"]
     coords: {x: 1.0, y: 2.5, z: 0.0}
 ```
+Destinations are automatically interpreted by the Action Executor and used for navigation planning.
 ## 🔧 Advanced Usage
 **Custom Belief Models**
 Extend the shared latent space with domain-specific representations: